 So as not to be Oxford biased, the Cambridge Dictionary defines due diligence as:

-For Cedar Rose, the meaning of due diligence is all of the above and for most of the reasons provided above, plus all those listed below:
+For Cedar Rose, the due diligence meaning is all of the above and for most of the reasons provided above, plus all those listed below:

-In our opinion, due diligence means clarity, confidence and calm.
+In our opinion, the due diligence meaning is all about, clarity, confidence and calm.
 Do the right investigations at the start of any business relationship and the rest will be plain sailing.